Terrestrials/foomlottery/README.md

 ```
 ./bin/play.js 9 0x4e5ac866c136c96cae4ef4ef99b188a79f7b78f7e24a9fe799ada4c2c7a39300
 ```
-The address got FOOM from a friend now se we are able to pay with FOOM instead of ETH.
+The address got FOOM from a friend now so we are able to pay with FOOM instead of ETH.
 ```
 GAS price: 0.002735259
 Wallet address: 0x5300678c4879Cd247D22cDd2652783FF23DaE75B